 Conventional loan: 3 percent to 25 percent

-Down payment requirements for a conventional loan can vary depending on the lender, the borrower and the type of property.
-For example, first-time homebuyers and buyers with low to moderate incomes could qualify for a conventional loan with a 3 percent down payment.
-For most others, though, the minimum starts at 5 percent for a primary residence.
+The down payment requirements for a conventional loan vary depending on the lender, the borrower and the type of property.
+For example, first-time homebuyers and buyers with low to moderate incomes could qualify for a fixed-rate conventional loan with a 3 percent down payment.
+Some lenders require a minimum of 5 percent.

 Keep in mind, too, that in order to avoid PMI, you’ll need to put down at least 20 percent.
-If you can’t afford that, though, you can have PMI removed later once you reach a loan-to-value (LTV) ratio of 80 percent.
+If you can’t afford that high of a down payment, though, know you won’t pay PMI forever: You don’t need to pay the premiums anymore once you reach 20 percent equity in your home.

 Jumbo loan: 10 percent

-Jumbo loans are a specific type of conventional loan that don’t conform to Fannie Mae and Freddie Mac standards for loan amounts.
-In 2022, that means any conventional loan not backed by a government agency that exceeds $647,200 — though high-cost areas have higher limits.
+Jumbo loans are a specific type of conventional loan that (as their name implies) are for big sums — so big they don’t conform to the standards set by the Federal Housing Finance Agency (FHFA).
+In 2023, that means any conventional loan that exceeds $726,200 in most markets — though high-cost areas have higher limits.
 Jumbo loans typically require 10 percent down or more.

 FHA loan: 3.5 percent

-For an FHA loan insured by the Federal Housing Administration, the minimum down payment is 3.5 percent, provided you have a credit score of at least 580.
-That means you’ll receive the maximum financing FHA insures at 96.5 percent.
+For a Federal Housing Administration (FHA) loan, the minimum down payment is 3.5 percent with a credit score of at least 580.
 If you have a credit score between 500 and 579, you can still get approved, but you’ll need a 10 percent down payment.